msdubrovski/lt2212-v19-a3/README.md

 ## Reporting for Part 4
 Expected trends in results:
+- improvement (higer accuracy, lower perplexity) when increasing size of the N-grams and/or size of the text.
-- bigger improvement from N = 3 to 4 than from 4 to 5 (in the size of N-grams)
+- bigger improvement from N = 3 to 4 than from 4 to 5
 - same-sized pieces of the text will have similar results, from a certain size.

 | -N | -E -S | Accuracy (%) | PerPlexity |